austinl1905/sep11-freedom-project/tool/learning-log.md

 - I got distracted watching cat videos but I did do some refactoring with the OOP knowledge I learned
 - How the heck are you supposed to use OOP with a library

+12/10/23

+- Spot Light: Sort of like directional light but better.
+Takes in color and intensity as arguments just like other lights
+- Torus Geometry: donuts are toruses apparently.
+Will be useful when I make my electron shell representations

 <!--
 * Links you used today (websites, videos, etc)